AnupKaphle58/postgres/README.md

 # postgres
-doc with postgreSQP queries.
+doc with postgreSQL queries.
 Will add more as I learn.